New Mask Policy

 - All common spaces (when open) and equipment, including bathrooms, frequently touched surfaces and doors, tools and equipment, and vehicles will be cleaned regularly and, when possible, prior to transfer from one person to another, in accordance with CDC guidance.

-- Parking will be limited to ticketed customers only.
+- Parking will be for to ticketed customers and driver drop-off only.

 - No trailers or recreational vehicles will be allowed in the parking lot.